kevster2017/eCommerce/README.md

 *	Remove items from cart
 *	Order an item
 *	Enter their card details to pay for the item
+*   Select an option to pay with PayPal
 * 	View their order history

 ### Administrator Features